 While we always recommend that you play around with different options to see which combination suits your personal preference, the general rule of thumb is that you should opt for a high quality, PG-rich e-liquid if you favour a mouth hit, and a low nicotine (0.6% or less) VG-rich e-liquid if you favour a lung hit.

 We hope we’ve managed to break down the two main inhalation methods for you to make them simple and easy to understand.
-It can be a confusing topic and it’s a lot to get your head around when you’re new to vaping, so if you have any other questions or have anything you’d like to add then please get in touch via Facebook or Twitter and we’ll be happy to help.
+It can be a confusing topic and it’s a lot to get your head around when you’re new to vaping, so if you have any other questions or have anything you’d like to add then please get in touch via Twitter or check out the Vaping 101 section for more information on the basics of vaping.